heyjianjing/linear_algebra/README.md

 * Proof of Schur theorem by induction
 * Extension of power iterations to orthogonal iterations
 * Orthogonal iterations with QR factorization to get Schur form and find eigenvalues
-* QR algorithm as variant of orthogonal iterations to find eigenvalues
+* QR algorithm as rearrangement of orthogonal iterations to find eigenvalues